lucapompei/ReactiveRest/README.md

     ReactiveAPI.call(httpRequest, consumerOnSuccess, consumerOnError);
     ```

-For a better comprehension some test classes are provided.
+For a better comprehension of ReactiveRest, some test classes are provided.

 Download
 --------